Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ![dual_ridge_solution](assets/dual_ridge_solution.png)

-The rewritten version of ridge regression using kernels has a complexity that is independent from the number of fetures, it only depends on the number of samples.
+The rewritten version of ridge regression using kernels has a complexity that is independent from the number of features, it only depends on the number of samples.

 To perform the prediction now we substitute **`a`** into the linear regression model: